 Last week Greetly sponsored GCUC, the Global Coworking Unconference in Denver, CO.
-At the industry’s premier event we met coworking space operators, investors, vendors and those interested in this fast-growing space.
+At the industry’s premier event we met coworking space operators, investors, vendors, and those interested in this fast-growing space.
 As we discussed the latest trends, we couldn’t help but wonder…

 What is coworking anyway?
 How is it different from a shared workspace or an open floor plan?
-With the rise of organizations like WeWork and Industrious Office taking up mega swaths of real estate is cities across the country and globe, coworking is a growing trend.
+With the rise of organizations like WeWork and Industrious Office taking up mega swaths of real estate in cities across the country and globe, coworking is a growing trend.
 Yet, there is confusion about what coworking really is.

 Separate Work Done in Parallel